Honigmann-Lab-BIOTEC/.github/profile/README.md

 ## RESEARCH
 Membrane Organization of Cells and Tissues
 Biological membranes are fascinating composites of lipids, proteins and sugars.
-Our aim is to understand how the molecular components self-organize into meso-scale complexes that control processes as adhesion, polarization, signaling / sensing, which underlie morphogenesis of cells and tissues.
+Our aim is to understand how the molecular components self-organize into meso-scale complexes that control processes as adhesion, polarization, signaling/sensing, which underlie morphogenesis of cells and tissues.

 To this end, we pursue a mutli-scale approach: